lyndonbauto/lyndonbauto/README.md

 I have worked with C/C++, Java, Python, and Golang.
 I have also spent a significant amount of time working in embedded systems and manufacturing automation systems.

-Most recently I have joined Aerospike and am excited to be dropping some really cool technology with them sometime in the near future.
+Recently I have been building [Aerospike Graph](https://docs.aerospike.com/graph/overview) with others at Aerospike.
+Check it out!

 Some open source projects I have contributed to:
 - [Apache TinkerPop](https://github.com/apache/tinkerpop)